columbia-digital-literacy/lessonslearned/hiring_best_programmers.md

 + Some of these interests might be related to career advancement, immediate and long term financial interests, and quality of projects.
 + Some programmers might be world class in skills, but may not be a good fit to the firm.
 + Programmers need to be guaranteed a certain amount of independence and voice in the technical calls to me made in order for them to be committed to the firm.
++ It is important to make sure we can retain the best programmers by using the measures necessary to keep their interests aligned with that of the firm.

 If you want to learn about what to look for in a programmer check this [click link](http://www.techrepublic.com/blog/10-things/10-traits-to-look-for-when-youre-hiring-a-programmer/)

 ![Alt Text](http://1.bp.blogspot.com/-Tok9UvVEZ0Q/VXmzR2QiaoI/AAAAAAAAJSs/kdEoXd_inak/s1600/top-10-programming-languages.png)